sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 immutable.
 Therefore if you fetch assets by version, they can be cached for an extended period of time.
 Read more about [caching assets](/references/assets/#asset-data-caching).
-When fetching microcopy by version, they are cached for an extended period of time, which helps to avoid unnecessary data loading.
+When fetching microcopy by version, it is cached for an extended period of time, which helps to avoid unnecessary data loading.
 Since Asset Delivery API sets Cache-Control header for these responses, the browser knows to cache these responses on its own.

 Hosted assets are versioned as a
 [whole asset tree](/references/assets/#asset-versioning) - a bit similar